seedcase-project/seedcase-website/random.md

 - Do we make a new GH org?
 - How many repos?
     - one for product
+        - including product docs, reference docs, general usage, etc
+        - gh-pages/built docs as website, but not part of installation
     - one for website/docs
         - admin/contributor side? e.g. for contributing docs?
             - e.g. why we decide on certain technologies etc.
         - public side? training, tutorials, introductions, mission?
+        - Where should these outlets be put, in public or admin side?
+            - informal blogs...?
+            - formal posts (aim to publish in zenodo, and other outlets?)

+## Milestones

+- Rough draft of design and architecture
+- Send design and architecture to consulting firm for review?
+-